abdopcnet/power_app/app_expenses_workflow.md

 -   Expenses are distributed proportionally based on item amounts
 -   Distribution happens on every save (validate event)
+-   Real-time recalculation when expenses are modified/deleted (500ms debounce)
 -   Expenses are copied only once when creating Sales Order from Quotation
 -   Journal Entry is created automatically on Sales Order submit
 -   All logic uses document events (no method overrides)
+-   Service Expense Table is used at Quotation level (before purchase)
+-   Landed Cost Voucher can be used after Purchase Receipt (supports Service Items via override)